About the Integrity Helpline

 I am not sure if what I have observed or heard is a violation of company policy, or involves unethical conduct, but it just does not look right to me.
 What should I do?

-File a report.
+You should file a report.
 EthicsPoint can help you prepare and file your report so it can be properly understood.
-We'd rather you report a situation that turns out to be harmless than let possible unethical behavior go unchecked because you weren't sure.
+We'd rather you report a situation that turns out to be minor than let possible unethical behavior go unchecked because you weren't sure.

-What if my boss or other managers are involved in a violation?
-Won’t they get the report and start a cover-up?
+What if my manager, or other managers are involved in a violation?
+Will they be able to see my report?

-The EthicsPoint system and report distribution are designed so that implicated parties are not notified or granted access to reports in which they have been named.
+The EthicsPoint system, report distribution, and eBay’s investigations process are designed so that implicated parties are not notified or granted access to reports in which they have been named.

 What if I remember something important about the incident after I file the report?
 Or what if the company has further questions for me concerning my report?